 Stepping into a walkable town in touch with nature provides a distinct separation and lifestyle shift from faster moving, car-driven towns.
 Town’s format and design enhances the natural separation provided by a trip to a different place.
-This way of life is in touch with others and nature, as well as the town’s wide variety of biking and hiking trails, meditation platforms, meeting spaces, and practice spaces.
+This way of life is in touch with others and nature, as well as the town’s wide variety of biking and hiking trails, meditation platforms, meeting spaces, and practice spaces, like yoga sessions.

 For a retreat, these factors can make a world of difference, and for the people who live in Las Catalinas they already do.

 To learn more about life in Las Catalinas, reach out to the town experts at Beach Town Travel.
 They know the way of life in town better than anyone else, and can help share a glimpse into the day to day, and also provide guidance about home and flat rentals for a short stay or for a longer term immersion in town.

 Santarena sits at the heart of town, trail, and ocean, an intersection of nature and neighborhood

 The Santarena Hotel, which is in the heart of Las Catalinas, is especially well suited to host a wide variety of dedicated retreats.
 Trail and beach are both just a few steps away, for a constant connection to nature.
 Town’s walkable streets surrounds the Hotel, which serves as “town’s living room”, and is a gathering place for kindred travelers.

 Santarena and town’s culinary teams are equipped to serve meals for a wide range of different diets and nutritional plans, with seasonal and regional ingredients sourced from the land and ocean that permeate a style with an emphasis on plant-based cuisine.
 Throughout the Hotel and the surrounding town, there are spaces that range from rooftop terraces to plazas and conservatory to the cozy study, with a wide range of venues, shops, and restaurants found just a few steps away.